ResourCes

 It's likely that members of your ERG already work with some local charities and non-profits.
 Work with your members to gather a list of organizations to support, and then make a decision on which charity to partner with that aligns with both the ERG and company's mission.

 Partnering with nearby colleges can be great because they'll have student groups for just about any identity that your employee resource groups represent.
-This is also a great way to support your HR/Recruiting team (again, the goal is to be a business resource group and support multiple pieces of your company's operations) and showcase your company's commitment to diversity to a diverse student group.
+This is also a great way to support your HR/Recruiting team (again, the goal is to be a business resource group and support multiple pieces of your company's operations) and showcase your company's commitment to belonging to a diverse student group.
 Additionally, it can provide an opportunity for team members to be mentors to students in their community.

 Local businesses can be great partners.
-If your company has a supplier diversity program, these businesses might even be potential vendors.
+If your company has a supplier belonging program, these businesses might even be potential vendors.
 Also, if you buy company swag, give client gifts, purchase snacks or goods for the office (remote or otherwise) these are all opportunities to support specific communities that align with ERG identities.

 Here are resources for finding businesses to partner with: